 Bees may have small and simple brains but their memory is quite outstanding.
 Their sense of smell is excellent given the 170 genes devoted for sensing smell.
 Surprisingly, bees also communicate through smell and are known for their attack hormone usually released whenever there is an intrusion in their hive.

-Roles within the Bee Colony
+Roles within the Honey Bee Colony

 The honeybee is a social insect and that means they live together in family groups.
 This social group engages in a wide variety of complex tasks that is impossible for solitary bees to undertake.
 The bee colony is made up of three types of adult bees: queen, drones, and workers.

 The worker bees handle tasks such as nest building, brood rearing, and collection of food.
 Each individual worker has its unique task depending on its age.
 The survival and reproduction within the hive is not a task of an individual bee but rather a collective responsibility of an entire bee colony.
 Each individual worker, queen or drone can never survive on its own.

 The worker bees are the smallest and are the majority in the bee colony.
 They are ideally underdeveloped females and cannot lay eggs.
 The worker bee has some special features that make her ideal for some hive duties: scent glands, pollen baskets, brood food glands, and wax glands.
 The workers also handle tasks such as: clean and polish cells, care for the queen, guard hive entrance, remove debris, build wax combs, ventilate and air-condition the hive, and bring food to the hive.

 A worker bee can live for up to 6 weeks during the summer and those reared in fall will live for up to 6 months.
 This helps the colony survive the winter and assist in nurturing a new generation for the bee colony.